The SOC for AI Agents

 Watchtower — your Tier-1 SOC analyst, on autopilot

-Every alert that fires is evaluated by a Claude Sonnet 4.5 triage agent that reads the alert, the surrounding event window, the session context, and your per-customer history of past triage decisions.
+Alerts and incidents are evaluated by ShieldPi's Claude-powered triage layer.
+It reads the alert, surrounding event window, session context, related incident cluster, and your per-customer history of past triage decisions.
 Then it makes one of four calls.

 The end result: your inbox shows you 5 alerts that need attention instead of 50 that don't.
-Per-customer memory means it gets sharper with every triage. ~$0.015 per alert at Sonnet pricing.
+Per-customer memory means it gets sharper with every triage.
+The per-alert path is cost-aware; incident summaries can use the higher-quality Opus path for deeper kill-chain review.

 Catches what runtime guardrails miss